adeo/mozaic-design-system/src/pages/Contributing/Designers/index.md

 ## 6. Paddings and margins use magic unit values (1mu = 16px)
 Every element must use our magic unit standard which is 1 magic unit for 16 pixels.

-> Here is a link where you'll find more informations about that : https://mozaic.adeo.cloud/Foundations/MagicUnit/
+> Please read the [Magic Unit documentation](https://mozaic.adeo.cloud/Foundations/MagicUnit/) to find out more informations about that.

 ## 7. Every patterns coming from other libraries are up to date
 Thank you for checking that every patterns are up to date (look after the “Library update” notifications in Sketch 🤓).

-> Here is a link where you'll find more informations about that : https://www.sketch.com/docs/libraries/library-updates
+> Please read [Sketch documentation](https://www.sketch.com/docs/libraries/library-updates) to find out more informations about that.

 ## 8. Layers are well organized and follow our guidelines
 Layers should be organized in a top to bottom reading direction to make the override process easier.
 For example, the header needs to be on top of the layer list and the footer on the bottom of this list.
 That corresponds to **top to bottom and left to right**.